jbeck018/howlerops/docs/PHASE_3_IMPLEMENTATION_PLAN.md

 ## Executive Summary

 ### Overview
-Phase 3 introduces multi-user collaboration features to SQL Studio, enabling teams to share database connections, queries, and collaborate in real-time.
+Phase 3 introduces multi-user collaboration features to Howlerops, enabling teams to share database connections, queries, and collaborate in real-time.
 This phase builds upon Phase 1 (local-first architecture) and Phase 2 (individual cloud sync) to create a comprehensive Team tier offering.

 ### Goals and Objectives